Growth of automorphisms of virtually special groups: Enhanced JSJ trees

-Indeed, if $H$ were not elliptic, it would contain an element $h\in H$ that is loxodromic in $T$ (this holds even when $H$ is not finitely generated, by \Cref{lem:FK}).
+As to part~(4), consider a subgroup $H\leq G$ that is $(\mc{Z}(G),\mc{H})$--rigid in $G$.
+If $H$ were not elliptic in $T$, then it would contain an element $h\in H$ that is loxodromic in $T$ (this holds even when $H$ is not finitely generated, using that chains in $\mc{ZZ}(G)$ have bounded length and e.g.\ \cite[Lemma~2.18]{Fioravanti-Kerr}).
 Let $\alpha\sq T$ be the axis of $h$.
 On the one hand, no edge of $\alpha$ can have $G$--stabiliser in $\mc{Z}(G)$ because $H$ is $(\mc{Z}(G),\mc{H})$--rigid.
-On the other, no vertex of $\alpha$ can be optimal and QH, by \Cref{lem:rigid->semi-rigid}(1).
-This is a contradiction.

-In conclusion, using \Cref{lem:rigid->semi-rigid}(2), either $H$ fixes a type~(b) vertex of $T$, or it fixes an edge both of whose vertices are of type (a). \end{rmk}
+On the other, no vertex of $\alpha$ can be optimal and QH, by \Cref{lem:rigid->semi-rigid}(1), and this is a contradiction.
+In conclusion, $H$ fixes a vertex $v\in T$.
+If $v$ is of type~(a), then $H$ is peripheral in $G_v$ by \Cref{lem:rigid->semi-rigid}(2), and so $H$ fixes an edge of $T$. \end{proof}